issey173/DeepFramework/README.md

 ## Installation

-This framwork has been uploaded to PyPI.
+This framework has been uploaded to PyPI.
 For an easy install:

-`pip install dframe`
+`pip install DeepFramework`

 ## A word about the project
 This project is in a beta state.
 After developing what I thought it was the main core of the framework I am releasing it so that everyone can give it a try and, most important, ptovide some feedback!